-The first sign of Persepolis Shiraz is a holly mountain range which was important for the ancient people.
+The first sign of Persepolis Shiraz is a holly mountain range that was important for the ancient people.
 If you listen carefully, you can hear the bell sound of the camels from a passing caravan.
 The travelers can transfer the reputation of the Achaemenid empire’s new capital city.

 As we get closer to the huge rocky walls, the reliefs start to tell their stories.
 They have observed many things during these years and kept many secrets.

-Why You Should Visit Persepolis?
+Why Should You Visit Persepolis?

-History Of The Palace Of The Persepolis
+History of The Palace of Persepolis

 How Persepolis Was Built